elijah-farrell/nexuschat/README.md

 # NexusChat 🚀

 A modern chat application built with React, Node.js, and PostgreSQL.
-Send direct messages to friends and stay connected.
+Experience a stunning 3D landing page before diving into real-time messaging with friends.

 ## Features
 NexusChat brings you a complete messaging experience with instant messaging, friend management, profile customization, and secure authentication - all wrapped in a beautiful, responsive real time interface.

 ## 🆓 Free Deployment